Check dam: Materials

 Check dams are made of a variety of materials.
 Because they are typically used as temporary structures, they are often made of cheap and accessible materials such as rocks, gravel, logs, hay bales, and sandbags.
 Of these, logs and rock check dams are usually permanent or semi-permanent, and sandbag check dams are built primarily for temporary purposes.
 Also, there are check dams that are constructed with rockfill or wooden boards.
 These dams are usually implemented only in small, open channels that drain 10 acre or less; and usually do not exceed 2 ft high.
 Woven wire can be used to construct check dams in order to hold fine material in a gully.
 It is typically used in environments where the gully has a moderate slope (less than 10%), small drainage area, and in regions where flood flows do not typically carry large rocks or boulders.
 In nearly all instances, erosion control blankets, which are biodegradable open-weave blankets, are used in conjunction with check dams.
 These blankets help encourage vegetation growth on the slopes, shorelines and ditch bottoms.

 Size

 Check dams are usually less than 2 to 3 ft high. and the center of the dam should be at least 6 in lower than its edges.
-This criteria induces a weir effect, resulting in increased water surface level upstream for some, if not all flow conditions.
+This criterion induces a weir effect, resulting in increased water surface level upstream for some, if not all flow conditions.